phogue/Potato-Documentation/src/content/getting-started/faq-plugins.md

 1. Create your plugin
 2. See http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package
 3. Include "Procon" as a tag in your package.
-Only packages tagged with "Procon" will appear in the UI.
+Only packages tagged with "Procon" will appear in the Peeler.

 Myrcon does not host your packages.
 There are numerous nuget repository hosts.